Your Resilience is My Mission.

 Our modern systems depend on PNT data (Positioning, Navigation, and Timing), but this data becomes unreliable during hybrid warfare.
 My research presents LLLC (Lightweight Low Latency Consensus), a new class of consensus algorithms designed to solve this problem for both civil and military applications.

-This key technology idea was recognized by the German Federal Ministry of Defence and is built on three core principles:
+This key technology idea was recognised by the German Federal Ministry of Defence and is built on three core principles:

-#1: Post-Quantum Cryptography (PQC): Secures the technology against future threats from quantum computers, ensuring its long-term integrity.
+#1: Post-Quantum Cryptography (PQC): Secures the technology against future threats involving quantum computers, ensuring its long-term integrity.

 #2: Byzantine Fault Tolerance (BFT): Ensures distributed systems can reach a reliable consensus even when some components are compromised.